karllhughes/learn/_posts/2021-04-30-successful-consumer-generated-marketing-for-technology-companies.md

 ---
 layout: post
 title: Successful Consumer-Generated Marketing for Technology Companies
-description: Consumer-generated-marketing is an effective tactic.
+description: Consumer-generated marketing is an effective tactic.
 This article shares tips and examples for doing it right.
 categories: posts
 author: karl